CmdDraven/Syn-Syu/docs/sse_bash_v_1_1.md

 **Chosen Approach:** User Sovereignty + No Hidden State

 A Bash script is the system’s front line — treat it as sacred ground.
-No Synvera Bash script shall ever:
+No Synavera Bash script shall ever:
 - Write outside user-owned directories without explicit confirmation.
 - Send or receive network traffic without clearly announcing its intent.
 - Mask or redirect stderr in ways that conceal behavior.